 One particular area of interest was whether sedentary behaviour in older adults is associated with ecological factors, such as natural space, crime and fear of crime, and social cohesion.
 Few studies have investigated these socio-ecological factors.
 This project decided to investigate which aspects of the neighbourhood and social environment predict sedentary behaviour in older adults, using a more comprehensive range of measures than ever before.

 The project’s multi-institutional team of researchers worked in collaboration with older people to unpick these important questions.
 They worked with two large groups of older people living in and around Edinburgh and Glasgow, additionally asking a sub-group of 750 people to wear a small device for a week to give an accurate measurement of how active and sedentary they were over that period.
-This enabled them to compare objective measurements with participants’ own estimates of how active and sedentary they are.
+This enabled them to compare objective measurements with participants’ estimates of how active and sedentary they are.

 They then investigated, among other things, the relationship between environmental factors and older people’s current sedentary and activity levels.
 The measures for the participants’ neighbourhoods were natural space, access to services, crime, walkability, pensioner density, population density, and availability of green spaces.
 While the percentage of natural space for each Scottish data zone was calculated from Scotland’s Greenspace Map obtained from Central Scotland Green Network (CSGN), and some other limited green space data was obtained from the European Environment Agency Urban Atlas, UBDC was able to provide the more fine-grained green space data for census output areas.

 Results from this study indicated that providing care to others was associated with reduced sedentary time in retired participants.
 Fear of crime and perceived absence of services were associated with increased sedentary time for one group of retired participants.
 Higher crime rates were associated with increased sedentary time in all cohorts but this was not significant after adjustment for socio-demographic characteristics.
-Most other neighbourhood and social participation measures (including availability of green space) showed no association with sedentary time.
+Most other neighbourhood and social participation measures (including the availability of green space) showed no association with sedentary time.

 This study has made several significant contributions to the literature around older people and sedentary behaviour, which will, with the assistance of the Economic and Social Research Council in collaboration with Paths for All, translate the results from Seniors USP into new guidance and interventions to support older people to sit less, covering: